Suraj151/pdi-framework/README.md

 Set-Cookie: pdi_session=<32 hex>; Max-Age=300; Path=/; HttpOnly; SameSite=Strict[; Secure]
 ```

-The cookie name and max age come from the credential table — `pdi_session` and five minutes. `Secure` is appended when the portal is built for TLS.
+The cookie name and max age come from the credential table — `pdi_session` and five minutes. `Secure` is appended when the request itself arrived over TLS, rather than when the build has TLS compiled in, because a browser silently drops a `Secure` cookie delivered over plain HTTP.
 Each guarded request parses the `Cookie` header by exact name, matches the token with a constant-time compare, and enforces both an idle timeout (the cookie max age) and an absolute cap (`WEB_SESSION_ABSOLUTE_MAX_AGE`, eight hours).
 Logging out, or changing a password, releases the slot, so a captured cookie stops working at that moment rather than at expiry.

+Both ends of that window have to slide together.
+The server refreshes its idle stamp on every request, but the cookie carries a fixed expiry from the moment it was written, so a session that is still in use is handed a fresh cookie once it passes half its life — otherwise the browser drops it mid-session and the user is bounced to the login form while the session is still live.
+The reissue is rate-limited to the half-life rather than sent on every response, so a page polling every few seconds does not pay for the header each time.

+A slot is reclaimed when its session expires, and any request sweeps the whole table rather than only the slot whose token matched.
+Without that, a client that simply walks away leaves its slot held until the next login happens to notice — which on the default two-slot table costs half the capacity.

 A web session *is* a `session_t` — the same structure the terminals use, extended with the two tokens.
 That means a validated request can be published through `SessionManager` for the life of the handler, which is what makes the VFS resolve file operations as the logged-in web user: uid, gid and umask are the session's, not root's.
 The route wrapper detaches it again once the handler returns, so a web session is never current while terminal work runs.